Statistical inference for rough volatility: Minimax Theory: Introduction

-At first glance, the relevance of the parameters value in Model \eqref{roughvol1} may be surprising.
-It is in strong contrast with the first generation of fractional volatility models where $H>1/2$ in a stationary environment, see \cite{comte1998long}.
-The goal of these models was notably to reproduce long memory properties of the volatility process and we know that fractional Brownian motion increments exhibit long memory when $H>1/2$.
-However, it turns out that when $H$ is very small, apparent long memory is also generated in a model such as \eqref{roughvol1} and that despite its non-stationarity, it remains consistent with the behaviour of financial data even on very long time scales, see \cite{gatheral2018volatility}.\\

-In addition to the very convincing stylized facts obtained from historical volatility, the data analysis obtained from implied volatility surfaces also support the rough volatility paradigm, see \cite{alos2007short,bayer2016pricing,fukasawa2021volatility,livieri2018rough}.
-In other words, rough volatility models are, in financial terms, compatible with both historical and risk-neutral measures, which paved the way to many new directions in quantitative finance.
-Furthermore, it turns out that rough volatility models can be micro-founded and that in fact, only a rough nature for the volatility can allow financial markets to operate under no-statistical arbitrage conditions, see \cite{eleuch2018microstructural,jusselin2020noarbitrage}.\\
+At first glance, the relevance of the parameter value in Model \eqref{roughvol1} may be surprising.
+It is in stark contrast with the first generation of fractional volatility models (FSV) where $H>1/2$ in a stationary environment, see \cite{comte1998long}.
+The goal of FSV models was notably to reproduce long memory properties of the volatility process and we know that fractional Brownian motion increments exhibit long memory when $H>1/2$.
+However, it turns out that when $H$ is very small, it remains consistent with the behaviour of financial data even on very long time scales, see \cite{gatheral2018volatility}.
+In addition to the stylised facts obtained from historical volatility, the data analysis obtained from implied volatility surfaces also support the rough volatility paradigm, see \cite{alos2007short,bayer2016pricing,fukasawa2021volatility,livieri2018rough}.
+In other words, rough volatility models are, in financial terms, compatible with both historical and risk-neutral measures.
+Furthermore, rough volatility models can be micro-founded: in fact, only a rough nature for the volatility can allow financial markets to operate under no-statistical arbitrage conditions at the level of high-frequency trading, see \cite{eleuch2018microstructural,jusselin2020noarbitrage}.
+This has paved the way over the last few years to several new research directions in quantitative finance.
+Among other contributions, we mention risk management of complex derivatives, as considered for instance in \cite{abi2022characteristic,alos2022forward,eleuch2019characteristic,eleuch2018perfect,fukasawa2021hedging,gatheral2020quadratic,horvath2021deep,jacquier2021rough}, numerical issues as addressed in \cite{abi2019multifactor,bennedsen2017hybrid,callegaro2021fast,gassiat2022weak,mccrickerd2018turbocharging,rosenbaum2021deep}, asymptotic expansions are provided in \cite{chong2022short,eleuch2019short,forde2020rough,friz2022short,forde2017asymptotics,jacquier2022large} and theoretical considerations about the probabilistic structure of rough volatility models as in \cite{abi2019affine,bayer2020regularity,cuchiero2019markovian,friz2022forests,gassiat2019martingale,gerhold2019moment,gatheral2019affine}.\\